 According to a german study by Gfk and Serviceplan, this development means that about 70% of all newly launched FMCG are being discontinued after just 12 months.
-Since 40% of these discontinuations are based on failed POS marketing, this is just another reminder that marketing in this area needs to grow in importance.
+Since 40% of these discontinuations are based on failed POS marketing, this is just another reminder that marketing and supermarket digital signage, being number 1 of POS marketing arsenal, in this area needs to grow in importance.

-Success is also based on knowing the specific shopping situation a consumer is in: What does a 35-year old stay-at-home-mom need on a Wednesday morning in the milk isle?
+Success is also based on knowing the specific shopping situation of the consumer: What does a 35-year old stay-at-home-mom need on a Wednesday morning in the milk isle?
 How do you communicate with an elderly couple that walks the vegetable section with a structured shopping list?
-If you know your customers, and know what they are receptive to, then you can generate impressive results with Digital Signage.
+If you know your customers and know what they are receptive to, then you can generate impressive results with Digital Signage.

-Multiple studies have shown an increase in revenue by 5 to 100% in food retail by using supermarket (retail) Digital Signage.
+Multiple studies have shown an increase in revenue by 5 to 100% in food retail by implementing digital signage in supermarkets.
 But success is dependent on multiple factors, like the overall direction of the project, the quality of the content, and the usage of other tactics that impact revenue.

 In the fruit and vegetable section, the content reacts to what is happening around it.
 If a customer is right in front of a zucchini, sensors will notice this and automatically play the playlist “Zucchini”.
 This will inform the customer about where the zucchinis come from, how they got here, certificates, nutrition facts or menu tips.
 If he then moves on to the tomatoes, the playlist changes automatically again and shows how to make a delicious tomato-mozzarella-salad.
 Similar functions can be found in other sections of the grocery store and allow for targeted customer communication.
 This creates a unique shopping experience.

-At the counters you will continue to find promotions and content that helps to realize cross-selling potentials.
-Depending on the season, day of the week or time of day, or even weather condition, you can shift a customer’s focus to a specific product.
-For instance, on a Friday night you could see the extensive beer selection, but on a Wednesday morning you would see interesting promotions from the vegetable isle.
+At the counters, you will continue to find promotions and content that helps to realize cross-selling potentials.
+Depending on the season, the day of the week or time of day, or even weather condition, you can shift a customer’s focus to a specific product.
+For instance, on a Friday night you could see the extensive beer selection, but on a Wednesday morning, you would see interesting promotions from the vegetable aisle.